MediaComem/comem-archidep/ex/one-chat-room-deployment.md

 ## The goal

 You must deploy the provided application in a similar way as the PHP todolist in previous exercises:

 * You must install the language and database necessary to run the application, which are not the same as for the PHP todolist.
-* You must run this application as a systemd service.
+* You must run this application as a systemd service and make sure it restarts correctly following a server reboot.
 * You must serve this application through nginx acting as a reverse proxy.
 * You must set up an automated deployment via Git hooks for this application.

 Additionally:

 * The application must be accessible **only through nginx**.
 It **must not** be exposed directly on a publicly accessible port (in the AWS virtual machines used in this course, the publicly accessible ports are 22, 80, 443, 3000 and 3001, some of them already used by SSH or nginx).

 ### The application

 The application you must deploy is a [real-time chatroom demo][app].
 Its code is [available on GitHub][repo].

 It is developed with: